turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 The `aria-controls` property has a value of the ID of the element it is attached to.
 So in this case, we would assume that there is another element with an id of `sidebar-menu` that is contolled by this button.

-YOu can also use something called an `aria-label` property.
+You can also use something called an `aria-label` property.
 Think of this like an `alt` tag for accessibility - this property allows you to enter additional text that provides more information to the user.
-This information won't sho up on the page but will be read by the screen reader.
+This information won't show up on the page but will be read by the screen reader.

 ```html
 <button